Charlotte Montgomery: Professional career

 In United States, she played 15 tournaments on the WPGT mini tour, mainly in California 1981–1982, finishing top 4 in eight of them and winning the Coors Classic in Texas, earning US$12,000 on the mini-tour season.
 In January 1982, she failed in her first try to qualify for the LPGA Tour, missing the cut after 36 holes at the qualifying school at Bent Tree in Sarasota, Florida.

 In July 1982, she became the first Swedish born player to qualify as a member on one of the main U.S.-based golf tours, when she succeeded through the LPGA Tour Qualifying School at Ravenaux Country Club outside Houston, Texas.

 She came close to win the 1982 Women's British Open at Royal Birkdale, England, in August, leading after three rounds, but fell back to a tied 5th place with Debbie Massey and Cathy Panton, three strokes from winner Marta Figueras-Dotti.
 After that, she went back to United States for her LPGA debut at the Boston Five Classic.

 During 1983, she moved to Florida, United States, and worked with swing coach David Leadbetter and mental coach Jo Anne Whitaker.
-Her first LPGA Tour top ten finish came at the 1983 Henredon Classic at Willow Creek Country Club in High Point, North Carolina, were she finished tied 6th.
+Her first LPGA Tour top ten finish came at the 1983 Henredon Classic at Willow Creek Country Club in High Point, North Carolina, where she finished tied 6th.

 During her six seasons on the LPGA Tour, her best performances was two second-place finishes in 1983.
 She lost in a playoff to JoAnne Carner at the 1983 Portland Ping Championship in Portland, Oregon in September.
 Less than a month later, she also finished second at the 1983 San Jose Classic at the Almaden Golf & Country Club in San Jose, California, one stroke behind winner Kathy Postlewait.
 Montgomery finished a career-best 35th on the 1983 LPGA Tour money list.

 In August 1984, Montgomery made a short visit to Sweden, now representing Falsterbo Golf Club, and won the Swedish International at Söderåsen Golf Club, which, from this season, was transformed from an amateur tournament to a professional one.

 The following years Montgomery failed to maintain her form on the LPGA Tour and placed further down the money rankings.
 In late 1985, Montgomery left her swing coach David Leadbetter to start working with Michael Hebron.

 In 1987, she retired from the LPGA Tour, after seven tournaments with a best season finish of 32nd at the Sarasota Classic.